 Website: Solomons Island

-Cumberland is a quite town with much more to offer than can be noticed at first glance.
+Cumberland is a quiet town with much more to offer than can be noticed at first glance.
 The rustic charm and natural beauty can be found if you take the time to wonder.
-One of the most well known attractions is the Western Maryland Scenic Railroad, a magnificent journey through Marylands mountain landscape with several tours to choose from, including a fun mystery themed ride perfect for young and old.
+One of the most well-known attractions is the Western Maryland Scenic Railroad, a magnificent journey through Marylands mountain landscape with several tours to choose from, including a fun mystery-themed ride perfect for young and old.
 The railway is part of the Great Allegany Passage best traveled by bike so that you can stop and explore the many historic sites such as the C&O Canal Museum and the C&O’s first winery.
+This is a great destination if you want options for weekend trips from Baltimore.

 Address: Cumberland, Maryland, United States